 Letter 380: To the same person.
 (358/59)

-But since you have sufficiently tended to matters there, show yourself here too — and you will appear to those who love you, whom you have made to find being governed a pleasure through the gentleness of your character.
+But since you have sufficiently tended to matters there, show yourself here too; and you will be made manifest to those who love you, for whom you have made being ruled a pleasant thing by the fairness of your character.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.